General Eye Care

 Why do you have to do all of this?

 In order to take care of you to the best of our ability, and in order to be as thorough as possible in examining you, all of the tests and eye drops are necessary.
-Should you have any question about this, please ask one of our fine eye technicians or Dr. Tokuhara.
+Should you have any question about this, please ask one of our fine ophthalmic technologists or Dr. Tokuhara.
 Your sight is precious; we want to do the best job possible taking care of you.